 The Hayward SwimClear (click here to check the price on Amazon) is designed to use reusable polyester cartridges, and can be removed and rinsed off with a garden hose as needed.

 The tank is made of a durable reinforced material called Perma-Glass XL for extra long life, and is molded in one piece, reducing compromisable areas.

 It comes equipped with a pressure gauge, air relief valve and single lock knob for security.
 The single knob lock eliminates the need for bolts or clamps which can weaken or wear with weather over time.

-These filters are made with a larger filtration element to filter more water efficiently and easily, and they can handle larger pools than some of its competitors.
+This type is made with a larger filtration element to filter more water efficiently and easily, and it can handle larger pools than some of its competitors.

 It has a valve to release air manually in case of high air flow, an internal air relief system for normal circumstances, and a balanced tension control and hydraulic flow clamp and is corrosion resistant.

 It's easy to clean with a drain clean-out port and comes with its own cartridges, which should be cleaned off with a high pressure hose once a month or so and replaced every couple of years.